Jerry Krause: Building the 1996–98 roster

 The first retirement of Jordan, following the 1993 NBA season, brought massive change to the Chicago Bulls roster.

-Krause attempted to replace Jordan with defensive specialist Pete Myers and free agent Ron Harper, but neither proved capable of leading Chicago to a championship, although Harper played an invaluable role in the second "three-peat".
-Just before Jordan announced his retirement, Krause was finally able to persuade Kukoč to buy himself out of his European contract and join the Bulls.
-The 1993–94 Bulls made it to the conference semi-finals, where they lost to the New York Knicks in seven games.
-The Bulls had beaten the Knicks in the playoffs the three previous years.
+The 1993–94 Bulls were composed entirely of Krause's acquisitions, including several minimum salary players.
+Just before Jordan announced his retirement, Krause persuaded 1990 draft pick Toni Kukoč to buy himself out of his European contract and join the Bulls.
+Despite losing Jordan, the Bulls won 55 games during the season, just two less than the season before.
+In the playoffs, the Bulls lost to the heavily favored New York Knicks in seven games in the second round.

 During the 1993–94 NBA season, Stacey King was traded to the Minnesota Timberwolves in exchange for 7'2" center Luc Longley.
 Longley's emergence for the Bulls during the 1994–95 season made Will Perdue expendable.
 Just before the start of the 1995–96 season, Perdue was traded to the San Antonio Spurs for Dennis Rodman.

-When Jordan returned to the NBA at the end of the 1995 season, Krause once again went to work in assembling what has been labeled the best team in NBA history, after the offseason acquisition of Dennis Rodman.
-The Bulls won a then-NBA record 72 games, and Krause was named Executive of the Year for the second time.
-The next year, they achieved a then second best-ever NBA season with 69 wins and repeated as champions.
+After Jordan returned to the NBA, the Bulls won a then-NBA record 72 games in the 1995–1996 season, and Krause was named Executive of the Year for the second time.
+The next year, they tied the then second best-ever NBA record with 69 wins and repeated as champions.